 As a food business:

-you must ensure food traceability documents are available, such as invoices and receipts; and
+- you must ensure food traceability documents, such as invoices and receipts, are available

-you must always use reputable suppliers and do not use suppliers who are unable to provide their contact details as well as an invoice or receipt.
+- you must always use reputable suppliers and do not use suppliers who are unable to provide their contact details, invoice or receipt.

 What products require an Export Health Certificate?

-High Risk Foods Not of Animal Origins (HRFNAO): From 1 January 2021 exports of certain HRFNAO will require sampling and certification in order to be exported to the EU or moved to NI.
+- High Risk Foods Not of Animal Origins (HRFNAO) - require sampling and certification in order to be exported to the EU or moved to NI

-1. Exporter / Manufacturer - name and address
+- Exporter / Manufacturer - name and address.

-3. Consignment Details - these include the container, seal number and ship or flight details.
+- Consignment details - these include the container, seal number and ship or flight details.
 Note: you may also need an EHC for each country your consignment goes through, as well as for its final destination.

-4. Health Marks - these confirm that the animal/meat product meets GB food standards.
+- Health marks - these confirm that the animal/meat product meets GB food standards.
 They include the GB 'oval mark'.

-5. Confirmation of Origin - some EHCs demand proof of the country of origin and any additional ones where it has been processed.
+- Confirmation of origin - some EHCs demand proof of the country of origin and any additional ones where it has been processed.

-6. Storage Conditions - these include statements on optimum temperatures for freshness and hygiene, whether freezing is required and if the commodity should be separated from other goods.
+- Storage conditions - these include statements on optimum temperatures for freshness and hygiene, whether freezing is required and if the commodity should be separated from other goods.